 How to switch to a better mortgage deal

-Switching your mortgage could save you thousands of euro in interest, or help you reduce your loan term.
+Switching your mortgage to a better interest rate could save you thousands of euro or help you reduce your loan term.
 Here’s how to find the best switcher mortgage.

 How much can I borrow mortgage calculator